vippsas/vipps-invoice-api/vipps-invoice-api.md

 This is the API documentation for [**Vipps Regninger**](https://www.vipps.no/bedrift/vipps-regninger).

-_Please note that Vipps Regninger supersedes the older Vipps Faktura, both as a product and API._
+_Please note that Vipps Regninger supersedes the older Vipps Faktura, both as a product and API.
+Vipps Faktura will be shut down on March 31 2019._

-**Status:** 🛠 While we have worked closely with selected partners, and believe that this is _very_ close to production quality, we are more than happy to receive feedback.

 Please use GitHub's built-in functionality for [issues](https://github.com/vippsas/vipps-invoice-api/issues), [pull requests](https://github.com/vippsas/vipps-invoice-api/pulls), or contact us at integration@vipps.no.

-Document version: 0.3.5.
+Document version: 0.3.6.

 # Overview